SVijayB/Chat-Room-101/README.md

 ## Contributing

-To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
+To contribute to Chat-Room-101, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/Chat-Room-101/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.

 Also, thanks for contributing to Open-source!

 ## License

-Steam Web Scraper is Licensed under MIT.
+Chat-Room-101 is under The MIT License.
 Read the [LICENSE](https://github.com/SVijayB/Chat-Room-101/blob/master/LICENSE) file for more information.